devnull-cz/c-prog-lang/modules/home-assignments/implement-function.md

 s[0] = 'H';
 ```

-Take
+To write the function, take
 #source implement-function.c
-and implement the function, see the comment inside.
+and implement it there.
+See the comment inside.

 Verify the code prints exactly what it says in the comments.  `gcc -Wall -Wextra
 implement-function.c` **must** be clear of any warnings.